nvbangg/Nonstop_Audio_Only_for_Youtube_YTMusic/README.md

 - We do not collect any data of any kind
 - Copyright (c) 2025 Nguyễn Văn Bằng (nvbangg, [github.com/nvbangg](https://github.com/nvbangg))
 - Licensed under the [GNU General Public License v3.0](./LICENSE)
+- This project is based in part on [Music Mode for YouTube](https://github.com/Thunderarea/music-mode-for-youtube) by Thunderarea.